Context and purpose

 Working towards better repositories

 The original charter of the Repository Platforms for Research Data Interest Group (RPRD IG), formed at RDA Plenary 5 in March 2015, was to "gather and analyze research data use cases in the context of repository platform requirements.
-The primary deliverable will be a matrix relating use cases with functional requirements for repository platforms."
+The primary deliverable was a matrix relating use cases with functional requirements for repository platforms."

 We welcome your contributions!